jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Improving editing behaviour: ctrl+enter saves, escape cancels.

 Noticed my first bug: the selected node doesn't get updated when we replace a node by editing it.

+Last things to do are:

+- new node
+- delete node
+- resize node
+- persist state
+- Should new node be "n" or "e" over an empty space? try "e" to start with
+- Clicking a node should select it.
+- A new node should be linked to the selected one if an existing node was selected.
+New nodes should be one size smaller than their parent by default.
+- Creating a new node not linked to anything should also select it.